 Add a function to be called when new data is available.
-The function should have the signature (ready\bytes: int) -> None cb - function to call remove\ready\callback(cb: Callable[[int], None])
+The function should have the signature (ready\bytes: int) -> None cb - function to remove class RNS.RawChannelWriter(stream id: int, channel: Channel)

-Remove a function added with RNS.RawChannelReader.add\ready\callback()
+Remove a function added with RNS.
+RawChannelReader. add\ready\callback()